Virtual and Mixed Reality

 Our Contribution

-We have developed a large suite of software based on the visualization toolkit, VTK, for every aspect of image guided interventions.
-Our group has developed flexible and extensible libraries for virtual and mixed reality surgical environments for a variety of interventions from cardiac, to neurosurgical, to laparoscopic procedures.
+We have developed a large suite of software based on the visualization toolkit, VTK, for every aspect of

 Building on our previous contributions in virtual and mixed environments for surgery, we have developed echelon, an extensible framework which allows for the integration of real-time ultrasound, pre-operative models, and tracking to be combined and shown to the interventionalist on highly configurable displays.
-This framework has since been specialized for beating heart mitral valve repair as the NeoNav system.
+This framework has since been specialized for beating heart mitral valve repair as the

-We have also developed a series of utilities for augmented reality systems based on the commercially-available Vuzix 920AR hardware, allowing us to construct augmented reality environments for neurosurgical planning for tumour resection in which patient data is virtually overlaid over a physical model, making it easier for both novices and experts to interact with.
+We have also developed a series of utilities for augmented reality systems based on the commercially-available Vuzix 920AR hardware, allowing us to construct augmented reality environments for neurosurgical planning for

 Key Questions

-• What are the fundamental cognitive and perceptual limitations of interventionalists, and how can they be used to better design interventional environments?
+- What are the fundamental cognitive and perceptual limitations of interventionalists, and how can they be used to better design interventional environments?

-• Under what conditions can virtual and augmented environments improve surgical interventions, training, and planning?
+- Under what conditions can virtual and augmented environments improve surgical interventions, training, and planning?

-• What methods of pre-operative image visualization are usable during an intervention?
+methods of pre-operative image visualization are usable during an intervention? - What

-• Can vision-based tracking provide a robust and usable tracking framework for augmented-reality environments?
+forms of tracking are optimal for any given intervention? - Can vision-based tracking provide a robust and usable tracking framework for augmented-reality environments?